csmithk/ataGatewayDeploy/README.md

 run the Microsoft ATA Gateway Setup.exe file with /q (quiet) parameter.
 Prevents restart (/norestart).
 If restart is desired remove the /norestart parameter in the command line.

 ###Assumes:
 Gateways meet minimum software and hardware requirements.
+Credential provided has adequate permissions to initiate a PSSession to host.
+Script is run as an administrator with permissions to create a folder and copy install media to host.
 User name and password provided are a valid user in the local ATA Center Microsoft Advanced Threat Analytics Administrators group.
 The correct ATA Gateway zip file is referenced.
 Input and output files have valid locations.